captainmarshin/LMSH2-intro/README.md

 9. Select folder where place unpacked files (new folder on Desktop is good)
 10. After unpack complete - remove `__disc__` and all `.dat` files from original game folder
 11. Move unpacked files to original game folder
-12. Download archive from release page
+12. Download `intro.zip` archive from [release page](https://github.com/captainmarshin/LMSH2-intro/releases/)
 13. Follow the folder structure in the downloaded archive and replace the corresponding files in your game folder

 >💡 Note: Unpacking can be a long process and the unpacked game will be significantly larger (e.g., my game went from 25GB to 32GB after unpacking).